 If the family member simply does not know what has happened to the principal (because, for example, the relationship broke down some time ago) then local councils dealing with applications may make relevant enquiries, including asking the DWP or HMRC for information, or contacting previous employers or landlords, but should not assume that the principal has died or left the UK simply because of a lack of information.
 Homelessness case law, reiterated by the English Code of Guidance for local authorities on how to carry out their homelessness duties (para 6.15) and by the Welsh Code of Guidance (pdf - para 12.23), establishes that the 'benefit of the doubt' lies with the applicant in such cases.

-On divorce, the family members may retain their right to reside if the marriage:
+On divorce or dissolution, the family members may retain their right to reside if the marriage:

 - lasted for at least three years and